Gambling Laws in Brazil

 Gambling regulations in brazil

-Brazil's stance on gambling, in general, is notable in its lack of clarity and abundance of many grey areas, making it difficult to know where you stand in terms of what's permitted and what's not within the country.
+Brazil's stance on gambling is notable in its lack of clarity and abundance of grey areas.
+This makes it difficult to know where you stand regarding what's permitted within the country.
+Complicating matters further is that legislation never seems to stay in place for very long.
+Just when it seems that progress is being made - setbacks occur.

-Bingo
+Betting on Bingo

-Jogo do Bicho
+Jogo do Bicho Lotto

 Sportsbet laws

-Sports betting is also subject to taxation of 30% of gross winnings, charged with the personal income tax at the end of the tax year.
+Sports betting is subject to taxation of 30% of gross winnings, charged with the personal income tax at the end of the tax year.
 However, some effort is being made to reduce this to 20% and offset the stake amounts.

 History of Gambling Laws in Brazil

-Lotteries have been running in Brazil since 1784, with only a brief six-year intermission from 1961 while the national lottery was being legislated for.
-In 1875, the Sao Paolo Jockey Club was formed, which put horse racing on the map for the country, with the Criminal Contravention Act of 1941 ignoring horse racing gambling entirely and Law 7291 of 1984 explicitly stating its legality.
+In 1875 the Sao Paolo Jockey Club was formed which put horse racing on the map.
+The Criminal Contravention Act of 1941 ignored horse race betting entirely and Law 7291 of 1984 explicitly stated its legality.

-In 2018, a law was passed that permits fixed-odds online sports betting, with the National Bank for Economic and Social Development and the Ministry of Economy both commissioned to manage the privatization of the activity.
-2019 saw a potential instant lottery.
-Lotex planned to be offered by IGT and Scientific Games in the country, but both providers pulled out in 2020.
+In 2018 a law was passed to permit fixed-odds online sports betting.
+The National Bank for Economic and Social Development and the Ministry of Economy were both commissioned to manage the privatisation of the activity.

 Key facts